guikarai/PE-LinuxONE/index.md

 type             16 bytes     64 bytes    256 bytes   1024 bytes   8192 bytes
 aes-128-cbc     185640.10k   717697.76k  2460663.29k  5956947.57k 15075044.22k
 ```
-Same computation, as you can see the observe throuthput is 15 GB/s.
-That is normal because the mod of operation cbc associated with the encryption algorithm AES is faster in decryption that in encryption.
+Same computation, as you can see the observed throuthput is 15 GB/s.
+That is normal because the CBC mode of operation associated with the AES encryption algorithm is faster in decryption that in encryption.

-Let's check now how much we offload crypto on the hardware.
+Let's check now how much crypto we offload to the hardware.
 Please issue the following command:
 ```
 root@crypt06:~# icastats
  function     |          # hardware      |       # software